 - In The Princess and the Frog, Mama Odie wears a white dress with gold jewelry, and her home and song sequence use a lot of golden light.
 Word of God says that the gold was chosen for her because it's one of the Mardi Gras colors (with the others, green and purple, being used for the main couple and Big Bad, respectively).

 - Roy Batty in Blade Runner.
 In his final scene and the film's climax, he gives an enlightened monologue and is established as a divine, pure being - despite being a replicant - because of his understanding of the world.
 Whilst he gives it, he is bathed in very bright, white light.

-- The gods featured in the recent Clash of the Titans, especially Zeus's sparkly getup.
+- The gods featured in the 2010 Clash of the Titans, especially Zeus's sparkly getup.

 - In Robert E. Howard's Conan the Barbarian story "Shadows In The Moonlight", the demi-god and god Olivia dreams of are blond and pale skinned:

 They were pressing about one bound to a pillar: a slender white-skinned youth, with a cluster of golden curls about his alabaster brow.
 His beauty was not altogether human—like the dream of a god, chiseled out of living marble.

 - In Dante's The Divine Comedy, a griffin is identified with Jesus by its gold and white coloring.
 The eagle's skyward facing wings are gold to represent Christ's kingship as God, while his white body touching the Earth represents Jesus of Nazareth's Incorruptible Pure Pureness as a sinless man.

 - Mentioned in Raymond E. Feist's Riftwar Saga.
 In Tsurani culture the Emperor (known as the Light of Heaven) has White and Gold as his house colours.
 Expanded on in the Empire trilogy co-written with Janny Wurts.